Enforcement Rules of the Labor Pension Act

 Employees who intend to transfer the entire sum of the above-mentioned payment into their individual account of labor pension shall base their calculation of seniority on the method pursuant to Article 24 and Paragraph 1 to Article 24-2 of the Act.
 The Bureau or insurers shall be notified of this transfer.

-Before the implementation of the annuity insurance provided under Article 25 of the Act, the employees' calculation of seniority exceeds fifteen years in Paragraph 2 to the preceding Article, the entire cumulative amount in their individual account of labor pension shall be paid for monthly pension payment in accordance with Article 23 of the Act.
+Before the implementation of the annuity insurance provided under Article 25 of the Act, for workers with seniority of at least fifteen years according to Paragraph 2 to the preceding Article and who choose monthly pension payments, the entire cumulative amount in their individual labor pension accounts shall be paid in accordance with Subparagraph 1 of Paragraph 1 to Article 23 of the Act.
 However, workers applying for monthly pensions in accordance with Paragraph 1 to Article 24-2 shall decide the length of time their monthly pensions are to be issued.

 Article 13 (Deleted)

 Workers choosing to deposit contributions in the designated individual pension account, separated from work, finding new employment and deciding to participate in the annuities insurance according to Paragraph 1 of Article 35 of the Act may choose to keep already deposited pension contributions in the designated individual pension account or transfer the entire principal and accrued interest in one lump sum to participate in the annuities insurance.

 Workers choosing to participate in the annuities insurance, separated from work, finding new employment and deciding to let their employers appropriate pension contributions from their wages into the designated individual pension account may choose to keep already deposited for the annuities insurance or transfer the entire policy value reserve of their annuities insurance policy in one lump sum into the designated individual pension account.